 I’ve done quite a bit of research into this and found that hiking Trolltunga is not for the faint hearted, so some training will be necessary given that I have done practically no exercise during the past 9 months!
 The hike starts in Skjeggedal and goes through the high mountains.
 It takes 10-12 hours (23 km in total to Trolltunga and return) and the ascent is about 900 meters.
 It appears to be a long and hard hike.
 The hike is usually possible to do from mid-June, depending on when the snow melts in the mountains and is safe until mid-September.

 The questions is however… do we seek out a babysitter or do we take our newest family edition along for the ride?
-I came across this blog which inspires me with lots of confidence and it will also be an excellent excuse to put our new Ergobaby carrier to good use!
+I came across this Ergobaby carrier that I can put to good use!
 So… to book or not to book?
 Watch this space!

 Do you have any advice for travel-related exercise or hiking with a baby?
 I’d love to hear it- leave your comments below!